Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The suburb of Viewbank had a median taxpayer income of $55,621 and an average of $75,069 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is high compared to Greater Melbourne's median income of $57,688 and average income of $75,164 during the same period.
-By September 2025, based on Wage Price Index growth of 8.25%, estimated incomes would be approximately $60,210 (median) and $81,262 (average).
-According to Census 2021 income data, incomes in Viewbank are at the 61st percentile nationally.
-Income analysis shows that 28.3% of locals (1,988 people) earn between $1,500 and $2,999 weekly, similar to the regional average of 32.8%.
-A significant portion, 33.6%, exceeds $3,000 weekly.
-After housing costs, residents retain 87.6% of their income.
-The area's SEIFA income ranking places it in the 8th decile.
+The suburb of Viewbank had a median taxpayer income of $55,621 and an average income of $75,069 in financial year 2023, according to the latest postcode level ATO data aggregated by AreaSearch.
+Nationally, this is high compared to Greater Melbourne's median income of $57,688 and average income of $75,164 in the same period.
+By September 2025, estimates based on Wage Price Index growth suggest a median income of approximately $60,210 and an average income of around $81,262.
+In Viewbank, household, family, and personal incomes clustered around the 61st percentile nationally, as per Census 2021 data.
+The predominant income cohort in Viewbank was 28.3% of locals (1,988 people) earning between $1,500 and $2,999 weekly.
+A substantial portion, 33.6%, earned more than $3,000 weekly, indicating strong purchasing power within the community.
+After housing costs, residents retained 87.6% of their income, reflecting robust purchasing power.
+The area's SEIFA income ranking placed it in the 8th decile.

 Frequently Asked Questions - Income